xutony05/biome_pwa/my-app/app/survey/surveyRequirement.md

 │   ├── manifest.json                  # PWA manifest
 │   ├── robots.txt                     # Robots.txt for SEO
 │   └── sw.js                          # Service worker for PWA

+questions in json format:
+[
+  {
+    "id": "q1",
+    "type": "input",
+    "text": "First, what’s your test kit serial number?", "placeholder": "e.g., RISDT8A03"
+  },
+  {
+    "id": "q2",
+    "type": "single",
+    "text": "How often do you exfoliate your skin?", "options": ["Daily", "Weekly", "Monthly", "Never"] },
+  {
+    "id": "q3",
+    "type": "single",
+    "text": "Do you experience breakouts?",
+    "options": ["Rarely", "Occasionally", "Frequently"] },
+  {
+    "id": "q4",
+    "type": "multi",
+    "text": "Do you have any specific skin conditions we should know about?", "options": [
+      "Acne",
+      "Seborrheic Dermatitis",
+      "Vitiligo",
+      "Contact Dermatitis",
+      "Rosacea",
+      "Psoriasis",
+      "None of the above"
+    ]
+  },
+  {
+    "id": "q5",
+    "type": "single",
+    "text": "What’s your primary skin concern?",
+    "options": [
+      "Acne",
+      "Dryness",
+      "Sensitivity",
+      "Oily Skin",
+      "Anti-Aging"
+    ]
+  },
+  {
+    "id": "q6",
+    "type": "single",
+    "text": "How long have you been using skincare products?", "options": [
+      "Less than 6 months",
+      "6 months to 1 year",
+      "1 to 3 years",
+      "More than 3 years"
+    ]
+  },
+  {
+    "id": "q7",
+    "type": "final",
+    "text": "All done!",
+    "description": "We’ll use your answers to make your report even more tailored to you.
+Now, let’s get you ready for the swab.", "buttonText": "View Instructions"
+  }
+]